 Turkey has many great cities that are popular tourist destinations and ready for you to explore.
 Here, we will give a brief overview of the most popular cities for tourists in Turkey.

-Antalya is a resort location in the Mediterranean region, which is famous for its blue waters and is aptly called the Turquoise Coast.
-The city used to be a major Roman port but has now become famous for its natural beauty.
-Kaleici is the Old Town and it houses plenty of shops and restaurants in the historically preserved streets.
+Antalya is a resort located in the Mediterranean region, which is famous for its blue waters and is aptly called the Turquoise Coast.
+The city used to be a major Roman port and has now become famous for its natural beauty.
+Kaleici is the Old Town, and it houses plenty of shops and restaurants in the historically preserved streets.

 Located on the coast of Ionia, Ephesus is an ancient Greek city that is home to stunning ancient ruins.
 The Romans eventually took control of the area, which is why you will see Roman ruins.
 Now, the city is a World Heritage Site and is one of the most well-preserved Roman cities.
 The Library of Celsus and the Ephesus Amphitheater are the two biggest attractions.